Arkansas State University logo

 Jonesboro, AR 72401

 Arkansas State University is a public research University established in 1909.
-The main campus is in Jonesboro, Arkansas and is the flagship campus of the ASU System – the second-largest university system in the state.
+The main campus is in Jonesboro, Arkansas, and is the flagship campus of the ASU System – the second-largest university system in the state.
 It is also home to the largest library in the state, the Dean B. Ellis Library.
 The university was originally established as an agricultural college and began offering two-year degrees in 1918.
-The campus is on top of Crowley’s Ridge, which is one of the highest points in the state.
-The college became a university in 1967 and now has a student body of over 20,000 students.
+The campus is situated atop Crowley’s Ridge, one of the highest points in the state.
+The college was elevated to university status in 1967 and now boasts a student body of over 20,000 students.

 Not reviewed yet